Code-Institute-Submissions/milestoneproject2/README.md

 * Line graphs - show the difference between the average score achieved by those who completed the test preparation course and those who did not.

+* Reset Button - resets all graphs on the page.

 **Features Left to Implement**

 * Adding nav tabs to the navbar on the top of the page, which will allow users to jump to a specific section.

+* Adding function to the reset button which also fully resets the number displays.

 # Technologies Used